felipebravom/AffectiveTweets/README.md

  * NRC Emotion
  * Twitter-specfic lexicons

-3. __TweetToEmbeddingsFeatureVector__: calculate a tweet-leve feature representation using pre-trained word embeddings as input.
+3. __TweetToEmbeddingsFeatureVector__: calculate a tweet-level feature representation using pre-trained word embeddings.
+The tweet vectors can be calculated using the following schemes:
  * Average word embedding.
- * Concatenation of first k embeddings (using dummy values if the tweet is shorter than k).
+ * Concatenation of first k embeddings (using dummy values if the tweet has less than k words).